Ayn Rand: Early life

-When Russian universities were opened to women after the revolution, Rand was among the first to enroll at Petrograd State University.
+After the Russian Revolution opened up Russian universities to women, Rand was among the first to enroll at Petrograd State University.
 At 16, she began her studies in the department of social pedagogy, majoring in history.
-Along with many other bourgeois students, she was purged from the university shortly before graduating.
-After complaints from a group of visiting foreign scientists, many of the purged students were reinstated in the university.
-Rand was among these reinstated students and she completed her studies at the renamed Leningrad State University in October 1924.
+She was one of many bourgeois students purged from the university shortly before graduating.
+After complaints from a group of visiting foreign scientists, many purged students, including Rand, were reinstated.

+In October 1924, she graduated from the renamed Leningrad State University.
 She then studied for a year at the State Technicum for Screen Arts in Leningrad.
-For an assignment, Rand wrote an essay about the Polish actress Pola Negri; it became her first published work.
-By this time, she had decided her professional surname for writing would be Rand, and she adopted the first name Ayn (pronounced /aɪn/).
+For an assignment, Rand wrote an essay about the Polish actress Pola Negri.
+It became her first published work.
+She decided her professional surname for writing would be Rand, and she adopted the first name Ayn (pronounced /aɪn/).